 CBD oil, and in particular full- and whole-spectrum CBD oil, is continuing to show promise as a potential treatment option for a variety of ailments.
 Research is ongoing, but here’s what we know about CBD oil for seniors so far:

 - While CBD isolate is an option, studies are showing that using a full- or whole-spectrum CBD oil can offer more complete relief.

-- When it comes to seniors with pain, CBD oil has shown promise as an effective reliever of both chronic and acute pain through its anti-inflammatory properties.
+- When it comes to seniors with pain, CBD oil has shown promise as an effective reliever of both chronic and acute pain through its anti-swelling properties.

 - CBD has antioxidant properties, can prevent neurodegeneration by reducing cell death, and may even encourage neurogenesis.
-These benefits point to CBD oil being able to potentially help with issues like dementia, Alzheimer’s, Parkinson’s, and glaucoma.
+These benefits point to CBD oil being able to potentially help with issues like dementia, central nervous system disorders that can cause tremors, and glaucoma.

 - Studies have also found that CBD can help protect stroke victims from brain damage and may even aid in recovery by enhancing brain function.

 It’s important to note that CBD and cannabis’s other active compounds can interact with other medications, so you should always speak with your doctor before trying CBD oil.
 Once they give the go-ahead, consider a whole-spectrum CBD oil over your other options.
 Maintaining the plant’s full profile, it offers you a more synergistic approach to relief.
 Choosing this natural option over potentially harmful pharmaceuticals may be just the switch you need!